Risks and emergency animal diseases

 Many people think swill is a tasty treat for pigs.
 Yet, if food scraps containing infected fresh pork were fed to pigs the virus would immediately be transferred to our Aussie pigs.

-In some cases, for example foot and mouth disease, the disease could then also be transferred from the pig population to other animals as well.
+In some cases, for example foot and mouth disease (FMD), the disease could then also be transferred from the pig population to other animals as well.
+Once pigs are infected they are amplifiers of the disease.

 Many viruses are extremely contagious to pigs and it may take only very tiny amounts to actually infect a pig and make it sick.